oracle/oci-service-broker/charts/oci-service-broker/docs/adw.md

 ## OCI User Permission requirement

-The OCI user for OCI Service Broker should have permission `manage` for resoruce type `autonomous-data-warehouse`
+The OCI user for OCI Service Broker should have permission `manage` for resource type `autonomous-data-warehouse`

 **Sample Policy:**